 - Output 3: DC input is available as an output

-- Power on LED Indicator
+- Power switch and power on LED Indicator

 This module provides an inexpensive and convenient way to convert a 6-12V wall bug or battery pack into 5V and 3.3V to power a solderless breadboard setup or other small project.
 Being inexpensive, it does have some limitations but it works well as long as you stay within those limitations which are outline below.
 If you have a nice bench supply, this can be used to free-up your bench supply for other duties.

 Note that there are a couple of versions of this module with slight layout differences such as swapping locations of 3.3V vs 5V headers, but functionality between them is the same.

 DC Power Jack: